to the Past

 door on orders not to let anyone in, unless in case of an emergency--it

-would have been a most strange and startling sight: guided,
+have been a most strange and startling sight: guided, closed-

-eyed meditation, chanting, mantras repeated over and over again.
-But
+eyed meditation, mantras repeated over and over again, the laying on

-none of it was 'Eastern' at all.
-It was all very much steeped in
+that nature.
+But none of it was Eastern at all.
+It was solely

-They were very wide, bright and gleaming, reflecting how great
+could open her eyes.
+They were very wide, bright and gleaming,

 in a state of frenzied excitement, very light-headed and elated.
 She

-even though I didn't realize how impure and blemished I was.
-What a
+and I didn't even realize how impure and blemished I was.

 catharsis!!!
 I can't believe I listened to that type of music.
 I can't